remarkjs/remark-lint/packages/remark-lint-no-file-name-mixed-case/readme.md

 # remark-lint-no-file-name-mixed-case

-Warn when a file name uses mixed case: both upper- and lower case characters.
+Warn when file names use mixed case: both upper- and lowercase characters.

 ## Presets